DJDdawg/PHSX815_Project1/README.md

 **Project Idea**

-The goal of this project is to simulate a dice roll to see if someone is using a weighted dice.
+The goal of this project is to simulate rolling a dice many times to see if someone is using a weighted dice.

 **What the Code will do**